heiherilala/circelCI_try/README.md

 ## Installation

 1. Clone the repository:
+2. Install clang-format:

+    ex in apt-get:

+        sudo apt-get install clang-format

+You can adjust the installation command according to your package manager (apt-get, brew, etc.) if you're not using a Debian-based system.

+3. Install clang-tidy:

+    ex in apt-get:

+        sudo apt-get install clang-tidy

 ## Execution

-Build the application using CMake:
+Build the application using scripte :

-    cmake .

-Run the application:

-    ./rice_cooker_app
+    ./build.ch

+Run the application, after the buile you will have an executable "MonProgramme"

+    ./MonProgramme

 ## Coding Standard (CS)

 The code follows the LLVM coding standard to ensure consistency and maintainability.
 Please refer to the official LLVM Coding Standards documentation for more details.

-Linter
+## Linter

-The code is linted using ClangFormat to maintain a consistent coding style.
-It is recommended to run ClangFormat before committing changes to ensure the codebase's uniformity.
+The code is linted using clang-tidy :
-How to Run ClangFormat

-Install ClangFormat:

-    sudo apt-get install clang-format
+    clang-tidy *.cpp

+## Format

 Run ClangFormat on the entire codebase: